mdn/translated-content/files/ja/web/api/intersection_observer_api/timing_element_visibility/index.md

 - `adObserver`
   - : Will hold our {{domxref("IntersectionObserver")}} used to track the intersection between the ads and the `<main>` element's bounds.
 - `refreshIntervalID`
-  - : Used to store the interval ID returned by {{domxref("WindowOrWorkerGlobalScope.setInterval", "setInterval()")}}.
+  - : Used to store the interval ID returned by {{domxref("setInterval()")}}.
 This interval will be used to trigger our periodic refreshes of the ads' content.

 ### セットアップ